codeforequity-at/botium-speech-processing/README.md

 ## Changelog

+### 2020-12-18

+* Adding support for Google Text-To-Speech
+* Adding support for listing and using available TTS voices
+* Added sample docker-compose configurations for PicoTTS and Google

 ### 2020-03-05

 * Optional _start_/_end_ parameters for audio file conversion to trim an audio file by time codes formatted as mm:ss (_01:32_)